octobercms/docs/3.x/extend/services/site.md

 ### Introduction

 The global `Site` facade is included with October CMS to provide tools for working with [multisite implementations](../../cms/resources/multisite.md).
-All multisite application features are enabled or disabled using the configuration file **config/multisite.php**.
+All optional multisite features are enabled or disabled using the configuration file **config/multisite.php**.

 ```php
 'features' => [